Birthare/evolent-health/README.md

         ![UserDirectory](https://raw.githubusercontent.com/Birthare/evolent-health/master/src/assets/images-document/UserDirectory.JPG)

       - **Problem Statement:** Click event of this button will be opening up the PDF in a dialog box containing the problem statement shared by Evolent HR team.
 This is just an additional component to help the evaluator with assessing the solutions to the project challenge.
+(This is currently failing to load due to relative file path mismatch)

         ![ProblemStatement](https://raw.githubusercontent.com/Birthare/evolent-health/master/src/assets/images-document/ProblemStatement.JPG)